asagi4/comfyui-prompt-control/README.md

 The function `NOISE(weight, seed)` adds some random noise into the prompt.
 The seed is optional, and if not specified, the global RNG is used. `weight` should be between 0 and 1.

 ### MASK and AREA
-You can use `MASK(x1 x2, y1 y2, weight)` to specify a region mask for a prompt.
+You can use `MASK(x1 x2, y1 y2, weight, op)` to specify a region mask for a prompt.
 The values are specified as a percentage with a float between `0` and `1`, or as absolute pixel values (these can't be mixed). `1` will be interpreted as a percentage instead of a pixel value.

+If multiple `MASK`s are specified, they are combined together with ComfyUI's `MaskComposite` node, with `op` specifying the operation to use (default `multiply`).
+In this case, the combined mask weight can be set with `MASKW(weight)` (defaults to 1.0).

 Masks assume a size of `(512, 512)`, unless overridden with `PCScheduleSettings` and pixel values will be relative to that.
 ComfyUI will scale the mask to match the image resolution.
 You can change it manually by using `MASK_SIZE(width, height)` anywhere in the prompt,